-In August 2021, Google updated its guidelines on how it rewrite page titles.
+In August 2021, Google conducted a core update allowing it to rewrite page titles to benefit online users.
 In fact, Google has been rewriting titles before displaying them on the SERP since 2012.
-What has changed is that it now rewrites title tags by combining information on the webpage, rather than just making simple changes (like adding a business name or eliminating a brand name).
+It now rewrites title tags by combining information on the webpage rather than making simple changes (like adding a business name or eliminating a brand name).

 As a result, the title that displays on the SERP and the title tag in your source code may differ significantly.
-This new pattern of Google altering your title introduces a certain degree of uncertainty, and since the title is usually the first element searchers see during a search, it might affect your click-through rate significantly.
+This new pattern of Google altering your title introduces a certain degree of uncertainty.
+Since the title is usually the first element searchers see during a search, it might affect your click-through rate significantly.
+Considering the rise of N-E-E-A-T standards for individual content authors, brands must understand how to create titles that emphasize value to online consumers.

 How Does Google Rewrite Your Title?
 Here Are 7 Recurring Patterns

-To better gain control over how Google displays your title on the search result, we have conducted research by comparing more than 2000 Google SERPs’ title and the title tag in the source code of our client’s website, as well as how the title tag rewriting could potential affect CTRs and we have identified 7 patterns.
+To better gain control over how Google displays your title on the search results, we have conducted research by comparing more than 2000 Google SERPs’ titles and the title tag in the source code of our client’s website, as well as how the title tag rewriting could potentially affect CTRs and we have identified seven patterns.

-In this post, we’ll go through the key findings from our research and provide some actionable tips to beat Google’s title tag rewriting.
-Because our non-disclosure agreement prohibits us from disclosing the contents of our customers’ websites, the examples in this post are not from their websites but are applicable to Google’s title rewriting patterns we identified.
+In this post, we’ll discuss the key findings from our research and provide some actionable tips for beating Google’s title tag rewriting.
+Because our non-disclosure agreement prohibits us from disclosing the contents of our customers’ websites, the examples in this post are not from their websites but apply to Google’s title rewriting patterns we identified.

 Pattern 1: Title Rewritings Are Done on a per URL Basis and Do Not Vary Based on the Query

-While our original hypothesis is that, for the same ranking URL, different queries might be rewritten based on the user query by the search engine, this hypothesis was not supported by our data as of February 2022.
-In our analysis, all titles that are rewritten are associated with a certain URL returned with the same rewritten title regardless of what queries are searched.
+While our original hypothesis is that, for the same ranking URL, different queries might be rewritten based on the user query by the search engine, our data as of February 2022 did not support this hypothesis.
+In our analysis, all rewritten titles are associated with a certain URL returned with the same rewritten title regardless of what queries are searched.

 … we introduced a new system of generating titles for web pages.
 Before this, titles might change based on the query issued.
 This generally will no longer happen with our new system.
 This is because we think our new system is producing titles that work better for documents overall, to describe what they are about, regardless of the particular query.

-We hence conclude that Google’s title rewriting is mainly based on the content of the page, and one URL will only have one associated changed title tag if the title tag is rewritten by Google regardless of the query you are searching on Google.
+We conclude that Google’s title rewriting is mainly based on the page’s content, and one URL will only have one associated changed title tag if the title tag is rewritten by Google regardless of the query you are searching on Google.
 This pattern might be subject to change in the future.

 Tips from this pattern: